• Skip to primary navigation

 • Email

-Kamayan is a communal feast with a colorful arrangement of food spread across a table over banana leaves.
-A breakfast kamayan is a great way to share a variety of Filipino breakfast favorites with family and friends.
+Kamayan is a communal feast with a colorful arrangement of food spread across a table over banana leaves and eaten without utensils.
+A Breakfast Kamayan is a variation of a kamayan feast, featuring a selection of Filipino heritage breakfast favorites.

 A colorful assortment of Filipino breakfast items on banana leaves.